pottendo/pottendo-Pi1541/README.md

 The IP address is briefly shown on the LCD, once received.
 One can check the IP address on the screen (HDMI).
 <p>

 The webserver controls the main emulation loop (e.g. uploads finished) by global variables.
 Access to the SDCard Filesystem is not synchronized or otherwise protected.
 If an (C64-) application writes to its disk, respectivley to the disk-image on Pi1541 and in parallel the webserver is used to upload the very same image, file-corruption or even file-system corruption may occur.
+The server and parallel emulation seems quite independent.
+I've tested a critical fastloader(Ghost'n'Goblins Arcade) and uploading in parallel successfully.
 <p>

 The codebase is the publically available Pi1541 code, V1.24 (as of Jan.
 2024) with some improvements: